CompuTec/computec-docs/docs/appengine/developers-guide/rest-odata-api/error-codes.md

 Here are some potential error codes and messages you might encounter from REST API calls:

-- **HTTP/1.1 404 Not Found** - endpoint not found.
-This error indicates that the requested endpoint is missing or incorrect.

 - **HTTP/1.1 401 Unauthorized** - authentication required.
 This happens when authentication credentials are either missing or invalid.

     Error Response: